epimethix/lumicore/ioc/README.md

-# lumicore :: ioc
+# lumicore :: IOC

 ## Components

 There is the concept of managed "components".

-Components are the classes that get automatically instatiated by the IOC algorithm.
+Components are the classes that get automatically instantiated by the IOC algorithm.
 Also they are injected with their dependencies.

 Components are classes that are annotated with the `@Component` or `@Service` annotations; these annotations are synonyms and can be used interchangeably.